Your basket is currently empty!

 A new high performance 100W CFA amplifier.
 The nx2 produces >100W into 8 ohms and >200W into 4 Ohms both channels driven.
-At 100W into 8 ohms, the distortion is below 30ppm while at 200W, it is below 40ppm.
+At 100W into 8 ohms, the measured distortion is below 30ppm while at 200W, it is below 40ppm.
 The amplifier features 700ns rise/fall times and an EF2 output stage using three pairs of output devices, allowing it to drive difficult loads.
+It uses SMD devices for much of the small signal part of the amplifier, which ensures it is future proof, given that many TO-92 devices are no longer readily available.

 Click here to download the full build document with circuit description and measurements